daz-codes/swifty/pages/about.md

 This is a super fast SPA blog engine that uses Turbo.

-Create a blog in no time uisng just markdown files!
+Create a blog in no time using just markdown files!

 A god number is {{ number }}